 This course explores the economics of the public sector and the impact government policy and programs have on society and business.
 The course provides students with tools to systematically examine the financing and measure the impact of government policies and regulations.
 It explores the rationale for government intervention, appropriate levels of intervention and how to measure the effectiveness of policies and regulations.
 This course is helpful to those who desire a deeper understanding of the central role government plays in the economy and how government impacts the business and nonprofit sectors.

 SMG LA 245: Introduction to Law

-Undergraduate Prerequisites: sophomore standing.
+Undergraduate Prerequisites: SMG SM131 or sophomore standing.

-Sophomore requirement.
 Provides a broad overview of the American judicial system and fundamental legal issues.
 Examines dispute resolution, torts, contracts, criminal law, business organizations, employment law, intellectual property, and international law.
 The goal is to understand not only the basic rules of law but also the underlying social policies and ethical dilemmas.
 4 cr.

 SMG LA 346: Law and Ethics